naacl-org/naacl-2021-website/_pages/calls/papers.md

 - Summarization
 - Syntax: Tagging, Chunking, and Parsing

-For more detail regarding each area, please see the PC blog available on the conference website <https://2021.naacl.org/>.
+For more detail regarding each area, please see the PC blog available (soon) on the conference website <https://2021.naacl.org/>.

 ## NAACL-HLT 2021 Special Theme: New Challenges in NLP: Tasks, Methods, Positions